Porter Lyons: Background

-2020 Música Universalis Collection

-Inspired by the ancient philosophical concept of universal music; perfect proportions in the movement of celestial bodies.
-To Porter Lyons, music is just that, an Earthly rhythm that exists in us all.

-2021 Alligatorea Collection

-A reflection on where Porter Lyons began, by studying alligators down to their bones.
-In this collection Ashley revisits this prehistoric creature and pays homage to the brands heritage.

-2022 IMBIBE Collection

-This collection was designed to invite the wearer to explore what you IMBIBE and ingest into your mind and body on a physical and emotional level.
-Absorb the vibes.

-Brick and mortar

-Porter Lyons opened their flagship store in New Orleans' French Quarter October 22, 2016, located at 631 Toulouse Street.

-The concept store features a gallery space, juice bar, sage bar, and jewelry retail.

-Luxury Piercings

-In 2020 Porter Lyons began hosting Piercing Parties using all 14K Gold earrings designed by Ashley Porter.

-In 2022 Porter Lyons opened their piercing studio at the Flagship location in New Orleans, mainly focusing on ear piercing but expanding into nose and lip piercings that Fall.

-About the designer

-Ashley Porter grew up in Northern California and is based in New Orleans where her family heritage dates back to the early 1860s.
-She holds a Bachelor of Science in Marketing and a Master of Finance from Tulane University, and also has a graduate degree from the Fashion Institute of Design and Merchandising in Los Angeles.
-Prior to launching Porter Lyons she worked for Balenciaga and Ralph Lauren in New York.
+Initially, Lyons derived her signature style from Native American belief of using every part of an animal and began to experiment with casting alligator teeth and bones in brass, resulting in Backbone, the brand's first jewelry collection.
+By 2016, the brand expanded to become a global fine jewelry and lifestyle company.
+In 2022, Porter Lyons relocated their design house and flagship store to the iconic Royal Street in New Orleans.

 Inspiration

 Porter Lyons draws inspiration from the founder's family history, as well as New Orleans culture and traditions.
 Each collection focuses on a subculture and uses materials that reference the concept through locally sourced materials.
 Porter has said that her mission is to "preserve culture through design."

 Philanthropy

 In the Backbone collection, Porter Lyons focused its efforts on Louisiana by donating 5% of all profits to the Coalition to Restore Coastal Louisiana.

 Porter Lyons' campaign, "Light Up for Literacy", donates 50% of custom earring sales to Louisiana Endowment for Humanities.
 The campaign launched in September 2014.

 With the launch of "Deco Bohemia" in October 2015, Porter Lyons partnered with the George Rodrigue Foundation of the Arts to support children's art programs around Louisiana.

 "I plan to turn Porter Lyons into a lifestyle brand", said Porter on MarthaStewart.com, "staying true to my mission of aiding different relief efforts based on which culture the item is inspired by."